-While the Board acknowledges the benefit of fresh ideas and viewpoints, it has not established term limits for service nor a mandatory retirement age for its members, as Board members have shown their value in being able to develop, over a period of time, increasing insight into the Corporation and its operations, thereby increasing their individual contributions to the Board as a whole.
+While the Board acknowledges the benefit of fresh ideas and viewpoints, it has not established term limits for service nor a mandatory retirement age for its members, as Board members have shown their value in being able to develop, over a period of time, increasing insight into the Corporation and its operations, thereby enhancing their ability to challenge management and strengthening individual contributions to the Board as a whole.

 Finally, the Board has undertaken to review and if necessary, modify its Board Diversity Policy annually, to maximize the effectiveness of the policy towards reaching overall objectives.
-No changes to the Policy were recommended nor adopted by the Board following its most recent review in December 2016.
+No changes to the Policy were recommended nor adopted by the Board following its most recent review in December 2017.